JosephLai241/URS/docs/Error Messages.md

     Please try again when your rate limit is reset: [DATE]

 PRAW has rate limits.
 This message is displayed if you have reached the rate limit set for your account.
 The reset date will vary depending on when you ran URS.
+The date I received during testing is usually 24 hours later.

 Rate limit information is printed in the small table underneath the login message every time you run URS.